-Originally from Somerset, Emily Garland is a graduate of Royal Academy Opera and will return to the Grange Festival in 2021 to cover the title role in Puccini’s Manon Lescaut.
-She covered the Contessa Le nozze di Figaro in 2019, working with Ann Murray to prepare the role, and sang in Precipice, their 2020 outdoor promenade performance, as well as a recorded masterclass on the main stage with Dame Felicity Palmer.
+Originally from Somerset, Emily Garland is a graduate of Royal Academy Opera and will return to The Grange Festival in 2021 to cover the title role in Puccini’s Manon Lescaut.
+In 2019 she covered Contessa Le nozze di Figaro, working with Ann Murray to prepare the role, and sang in Precipice, their 2020 outdoor promenade performance, as well as a recorded masterclass on the main stage with Dame Felicity Palmer.
 Other highlights include Head Bridesmaid Der Freischütz conducted by Mark Elder, with the Orchestra of the Age of Enlightenment at the Royal Festival Hall, and performing in Aurora, a new commission composed by Noah Mosley for Bury Court Opera and Grimebourne Festival.

 Emily performs regularly as a soloist on the oratorio platform, most recently in Verdi’s Requiem at St Paul’s, Knightsbridge, and Mozart’s Mass in C Minor at St. John’s Smith Square.
 In concert she has sung Strauss’ Vier Letzte Lieder with the City of Cambridge Symphony Orchestra, a recital of Liszt and Loewe at both Leeds Lieder Festival and Wigmore Hall.
 She has also sung at the Southrepps Music Festival and in solo recital at the Three Choirs Festival and the Guildhall for Princess Anne and Prince Michael of Kent.